 This article will discuss some points that are worth bearing in mind when choosing a fasting plan to suit your lifestyle.
 With all things considered, you can then begin to tailor a fasting regime to suit your needs and life.

 Plan your fasts around your schedule — fast when you are short on time, and save eating for when you have more time to cook and digest.
-For most people, the morning is an optimal time to fast when as this is usually the busiest time of day.
+For most people, the morning is an optimal time to fast, as this is usually the busiest time of day.

 Not only will skipping a meal or two earn you some extra time, but it will also improve productivity.
 Fasting greatly improves clarity and focus, which will turbo boost you through your to-do list.
 Additionally, a busy work schedule will make the fasting process easier.
 Your mind will be focused on things other than food, which will help blunt hunger.